-- 7. Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words. - 8.
-Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence. - 9.
+- 7. Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence. - 8.
 Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.